 Of the Indo-European languages, the Germanic languages don’t tend to share as many similarities as you would think despite their shared heritage.
 In fact, a Spaniard and an Italian would find it easier to understand one another than a Brit and a German.

 However, that’s not to say that English and German lessons are completely different.
 The Germanic languages do include a number of similarities.
-If you’re currently learning German, you’ve probably noticed there are a number of words and expressions that are similar to English.
+If you’re currently learning german online or face to face, you’ve probably noticed there are a number of words and expressions that are similar to English.

 What do the Germanic languages have in common?
 (Source: pixabay.com)